HELPING GEORGIA RESIDENTS PURSUE PERSONAL INJURY DAMAGES

 Defendants found liable in a vehicle accident or premises liability case may have to pay damages to the victim.
 These damages reimburse the victim for the objective costs of his or her injuries, including lost wages, medical bills, and physical therapy costs.
 In addition, if the victim endured pain and suffering or emotional distress, he or she can potentially be compensated for these subjective injuries.

 Georgia law allows people who have suffered a broken or fractured bone to hold those responsible for their injuries accountable.
 If you have suffered a broken bone, protect your rights by hiring an experienced Atlanta accident attorney.
 Since 1997, Terrence R. Bethune has helped the victims of negligence and other wrongdoing collect the compensation to which they are legally entitled.
-To schedule your free consultation, call (404) 875-7800 or email The Law Office of Terrence R. Bethune.
+To schedule your free consultation, call (404) 875-7800 or email The Bethune Law Firm.